Ultimate Travel Guide California: Everything you need to know about solo travel in California.

 Have you dreamt of visiting California your whole life?
 I don’t blame you!
 Have you finally got the time and funds to visit?
 Excellent!
 One tiny problem, you’re lacking a travel buddy to come with you?
 No worries, here is my guide to solo travel in California!

 California was on top of my list of places to visit for a long time, I only wanted to visit more when I made friends with a native Californian.
-When I found myself working in the USA for summer (see more here) and had the opportunity to spend 4 weeks travelling after my contract ended, the only travel plans I had were California!
+When I found myself working in the USA at summer camp for 3 months and had the opportunity to spend 4 weeks travelling after my contract ended, the only travel plans I had were California!
 I booked my return flight home from Los Angeles and had 3 and a half weeks to get from Chicago to LA.
 Read on to plan your dream trip with my California travel guide.

-Language: The main language spoke in California is English, however don’t be surprised to hear a lot of Spanish spoken throughout the state, California is a melting pot of cultures and you’ll find Spanish quite widely spoken too, especially in the south.
+Language: The main language spoken in California is English, however, don’t be surprised to hear a lot of Spanish spoken throughout the state, California is a melting pot of cultures and you’ll find Spanish quite widely spoken too, especially in the south.

 Currency: The currency used in California is US Dollars.